jrmahechad/threejs/lessons/06-animations/readme.md

 ## Lesson

 :pencil2: Use `requestAnimationFrame` to call a function in the next animation frame.
+We will call that function `tick`.

-You can create an animation loop by calling `requestAnimationFrame` inside a function and pass the same function to `requestAnimationFrame`.
+You can create an animation loop by calling `requestAnimationFrame` inside the `tick` function and pass the same function to `requestAnimationFrame`.

-Function will be executed according to the frame rate of the computer.
-The animation speed can change in computer with differente frame rates.
+The `tick` function will be executed according to the frame rate of the computer.
+The animation speed can change in computers with different frame rates.

-To avoid this on option is to use the `currentTime` and a `deltaTime` in the animation.
+To have a consistent animation speed we can use the `currentTime` and a `deltaTime` in the animation.

 ```javascript
 // Time